motion/orbit/notes/next.md

 UI

 - Add button for settings panes that easily lots into with table
-- Confirm native modal for Remove setting
-- Fix themes a lot in terms of color choice
 - Theme psuedo state better strategy
-- able to have for example: Dark.card theme and apply a custom states easily per-component:
   - hover: [brightenBorders(0.1), biggerShadow(1.5)]
   - active: [darken(1.1)]